Leonardo Williams: Education and business

 Williams worked as a school teacher and school administrator.
 He also served as the band director at Southern High School.
 He was twice recognized by Durham Public Schools as teacher of the year and was recognized by Triangle Business Journal as one of their "40 under 40" for innovative practices in education.

 Williams and his wife opened Zweli's in 2018, a Zimbabwean restaurant in Durham named after his wife.
 The restaurant is the first full-service Zimbabwean restaurant in the United States.
 The couple later opened Ekhaya in the American Tobacco Campus in 2022, serving Bantu-inspired tapas.

 Personal life

 Williams is married to Zwelibanzi Moyo Williams, a chef whom he met in college.
 He is the stepfather of her son, Izaiah.

+In December 2025, a former Southern High School student accused Williams of showing him an inappropriate video as a teacher.
+Williams denied the allegation.